Cy Young Award: Multiple winners

-Twenty-two (22) pitchers have won the award multiple times.
-Roger Clemens has won the most awards won, seven.
+Twenty-three (23) pitchers have won the award multiple times.
+Roger Clemens has won the most Cy Young Awards, with seven.
 His first and last wins were 18 years apart.
-Greg Maddux (1992–1995) and Randy Johnson (1999–2002) share the record for the most consecutive awards won with four.
-Clemens, Johnson, Pedro Martínez, Gaylord Perry, Roy Halladay, Max Scherzer, and Blake Snell are the only pitchers to win the award in both the American League and National League.
+Greg Maddux (1992–1995) and Randy Johnson (1999–2002) share the record for the most consecutive awards won, with four.
+Clemens, Johnson, Pedro Martínez, Gaylord Perry, Roy Halladay, Max Scherzer, and Blake Snell are the only pitchers to win the award in both leagues.
 Sandy Koufax is the only pitcher to win multiple awards during the period when only one award was presented for all of MLB.
 Roger Clemens was the youngest pitcher to win a second Cy Young Award, while Tim Lincecum is the youngest pitcher to do so in the National League, and Clayton Kershaw is the youngest left-hander to do so.
 Kershaw is the youngest pitcher to win a third Cy Young Award.
 Clemens is also the only pitcher to win the award with four different teams; nobody else has done so with more than two different teams.
 Justin Verlander has the most seasons separating his first (2011) and second (2019) Cy Young Awards.